Callide Oxyfuel Project

 Denison Trough

-CS Energy’s demonstration project at Callide A power station in Biloela, in Central Queensland, is a world-first of its type.
-It will test the potential for low-emission electricity generation by retrofitting oxyfuel combustion technology, with a 30MW-capacity carbon capture unit, to an existing coal-fired plant.
+CS Energy’s demonstration project at its coal-fired Callide A power station in Biloela, in Central Queensland aims to test the potential for low-emission electricity generation by retrofitting oxyfuel combustion technology and a carbon capture plant to one of six 30MW steam boilers.

-The first stage will develop CO2 capture, and stage two will include the transport, injection and storage of captured and liquefied CO2.
+The first stage of the project is developing CO2 capture, and stage two will include the transport, injection and storage of captured and liquefied CO2.
 Results from the project will be used to inform how the technology can be applied at new power stations.
 The venture has identified potential storage sites to the west of Biloela, including a geological area known as the Denison Trough about 300km from the plant.
 It is estimated that the project could store up to 60,000 tonnes of CO2 over five years - the expected duration of the project.

 The project is headed by CS Energy in partnership with Japan’s IHI Corporation, J-Power – which will provide project management support and expertise in low emission coal technology – and Mitsui & Co, along with Schlumberger Oilfields Australia and Xstrata Coal.
 It will also be supported the Australian Coal Association and the Australian and Queensland governments.